RAID Logs: The PM Tool Nobody Uses Right (And How to Fix It)

 1. Close everything.
 Mark all existing items as "archived - legacy."
 Clean slate.

 2. Rebuild from current state.
-Spend 30 minutes listing only the risks, actions, issues, and dependencies that are real right now.
+30 minutes listing only the risks, actions, issues, and dependencies that are real right now.
 Not the ones from three months ago.

 4. Connect it to your reporting.
 Pull the top 3-5 items into your next status report.
 When leadership sees the RAID log driving the conversation, you've created the accountability loop that keeps it alive.